emmajanedrews/base-template/_drafts/5-ways-to-prepare-your-home-for-the-spring-market.md

 {% include youtube.html %}
 {: .present-before-paste}

-Is your home ready for the spring selling season?
-There are five things you need to do to position yourself for a successful sale.
+<center>Is your home ready for the spring selling season?
+There are five things you need to do to position yourself for a successful sale.</center>
 {: .present-before-paste}

 What can you do to prepare your home for sale this spring selling season?
 I have five tips to share with you today.&nbsp;